upenn-libraries/apotheca/rails_app/README.md

 1. Developer Authentication - enter a fake PennKey and you're in.
 This looks for an existing developer-provider user and logs that user in.
 Upon creation, these users have the `ADMIN_ROLE`.
 2. PennKey Authentication - selecting this will authenticate via Penn's IdP.
 Another admin user will have to create a user stub via the UI.
 In deployed environments, the rake task `apotheca:create_admin_stub UID=your_pennkey` can be used to initialize a stub admin user.
 This makes it possible to use your PennKey in development but also to create additional users to test out authorization functionality.

+In staging and production, only PennKey authentication is available.

 ## Configuration/Settings
 Application-wide configuration is centralized in `config/settings` and `config/settings.yml`.
 Access to configuration is provided via the `Settings` object instantiated by the [config](https://github.com/rubyconfig/config) gem.
 For example, to retrieve the preservation storage configuration run: